-Dodecyl Gallate is an antioxidant and preservative in personal care products and foods, especially those containing foods or oils.
+Dodecyl gallate is an antioxidant and preservative in personal care products and foods, especially those containing fats or oils.

 How can I avoid it?

-Skin contact with Dodecyl Gallate is required for it to cause a rash.
-Discontinuation of exposure to products containing Dodecyl Gallate should result in improvement and/or resolution of your dermatitis.
-By law, all products made in the US for topical use have the ingredients listed either on the product package or the box that contains it, so check the labeling of your skin care products for this ingredient.
-If there is no information, ask your pharmacist or call the company directly.
-At work, request a material safety data sheet (MSDS) to help identify potential sources of exposure.
+Skin contact with dodecyl gallate is required for it to cause a rash.
+Discontinuation of exposure to products containing dodecyl gallate should result in improvement and/or resolution of your dermatitis.
+By law, all products made in the U.S. for topical use have the ingredients listed either on the product package or the box that contains it, so check the labeling of your skin care products for this ingredient.
+If there is no information ask your pharmacist or call the company directly.
+At work, request a Safety Data Sheet (SDS) to help identify potential sources of exposure.

 - Peanut butter